-Full-time Part-time A Instructional faculty in preclinical and clinical medicine, faculty who are not paid (e.g., those who donate their services or are in the military), or research-only faculty, post-doctoral fellows, or pre-doctoral fellows Exclude Include if they teach one or more non-clinical credit courses В Administrative officers with titles such as dean of students, librarian, registrar, coach, and the like, even though they may devote part of their time to classroom instruction and may have faculty status Exclude Include if they teach one or more non-clinical credit courses С Other administrators/staff who teach one or more non-clinical credit courses even though they do not have faculty status Exclude Include D Undergraduate or graduate students who assist in the instruction of courses, but have titles such as teaching assistant, teaching fellow, and the like Exclude Exclude Е Faculty on sabbatical or leave with pay Include Exclude F Faculty on leave without pay Exclude Exclude G Replacement faculty for faculty on sabbatical leave or leave with pay Exclude Include
+Full-time Part-time Instructional faculty in preclinical and clinical medicine, faculty who are A not paid (e.g., those who donate their services or are in the military), or research-only faculty, post-doctoral fellows, or pre-doctoral fellows Exclude Include only if they teach one or more non-clinical credit courses Administrative officers with titles such as dean of students, librarian, B registrar, coach, and the like, even though they may devote part of their time to classroom instruction and may have faculty status Exclude Include if they teach one or more non-clinical credit courses C Other administrators/staff who teach one or more non-clinical credit courses even though they do not have faculty status Exclude Include D Undergraduate or graduate students who assist in the instruction of courses, but have titles such as teaching assistant, teaching fellow, Exclude Exclude E Faculty on sabbatical or leave with pay Include Exclude F Faculty on leave without pay Exclude Exclude G Replacement faculty for faculty on sabbatical Exclude Include

-Full-time instructional faculty: faculty employed on a full-time basis for instruction (including those with released time for research) Part-time instructional faculty: Adjuncts and other instructors being paid solely for part-time classroom instruction.
+Full-time instructional faculty: faculty employed on a full-time basis for instruction (including those with released time for research)

+Part-time instructional faculty: Adjuncts and other instructors being paid solely for part-time classroom instruction.
 Also includes full-time faculty teaching less than two semesters, three quarters, two trimesters, or two four-month sessions.
 Employees who are not considered full-time instruction faculty but who teach one or more non-clinical credit courses may be counted as part-time faculty.